Trambesòs: Linkage with Trambaix

 The succeeding local government, headed by Xavier Trias in 2011, dismissed the proposal of connecting Trambaix and Trambesòs through Avinguda Diagonal, though it has been agreed to reactivate the linkage project with the Generalitat.
 Trias stated he was committed to connecting the two tram systems through different streets in the district of Eixample and objects to the construction of a tram line through Diagonal.
 One of the new proposed routes would mostly pass through Provença Street, creating a sort of "shuttle tram" for tourists between Sagrada Família and La Pedrera, while the other one would mostly pass through Gran Via.
 However, this was never realised, with Trambaix and Trambesòs remaining unconnected upon the departure of Trias' government in 2015.

-The incumbent mayor, Ada Colau, has continued promoting the connection of the TRAM along the Avinguda Diagonal, however was defeated by opposition parties when she presented the proposal to the city council in 2018.
+Mayor Ada Colau continued promoting the connection of the TRAM along the Avinguda Diagonal, however was defeated by opposition parties when she presented the proposal to the city council in 2018.
+The first part of the connection was finally passed in December 2020, with the first section reaching Verdaguer (from Glòries) being opened in November 2024.

+Incumbent mayor Jaume Collboni was initially hesitant about the final swift connection, voicing his concerns with the current L8 extension works at Plaça de Francesc Macià, Avinguda Diagonal, with Catalan Minister of Territory Ester Capella coming out denying any sort of incompatibility.
+Later, Collboni vowed to start the final connection of the tram lines only if the City's and Catalan budgets were passed.
+On 13 November, 3 days after the public opening of the new tram extension from Glòries to Verdaguer it was reported that Mayor Collboni planned to split the final 2 km in two stages: the first up to Passeig de Gràcia (1 station) and the second to Francesc Macià (3 remaining stations), with the City Council government focusing "in the first stage for now" and "not the latter".
+Before the splitting was announced, works for the whole final 2 km were expected to finish in 2028.